Practice Policies and HIPAA Information

 How do I communicate with you?

-Please note that any communication via email is not secure and your privacy may not be protected.
-Please let me know if you prefer that I not communicate with you via email of if I limit email communication to scheduling, billing, and/or other issues.
+Please note that any communication to/from my email – email@example.com – is secure, meeting HIPAA requirements for protection of your PHI (Personal Health Information).
+Nonetheless, be mindful of your needs for privacy and the possibility that others may see you email communication.
+Please let me know if you prefer that I not communicate with you via email or want me to limit email communication to scheduling, billing, and/or other non-clinical issues.
 I will reply to email within 48 hours to the best of my ability.
 Email is not an appropriate means for communication regarding therapeutic issues that are best discussed during sessions.

-I will make every effort to return your call on the same day you make it, with the exception of weekends and holidays.
+I will make every effort to return your call within 24 hours after you contact me, with the exception of weekends and holidays.
 If you are difficult to reach, please inform me of times when you will be available.
 In emergencies, if you are unable to reach me and feel that you can’t wait for me to return your call, contact your family physician or the nearest emergency room and ask for the psychologist or psychiatrist on call.
 If I will be unavailable for an extended time, I will provide you with the name of a colleague to contact, if necessary.

 What if I am in a crisis or have an emergency need for help?